 Rod Soto, director of security research for cybersecurity firm Jask, said the online returns racket had become one of the fastest growing scams on the Internet.
 “Some involve sophisticated groups that purchase programming scripts on the dark web that allows them to automate the creation of fake profiles and follow certain items to purchase,” Soto said.
 “It’s a lot easier to catch one person, but when you have 30 people placing orders at different times and sending items to different addresses [and] foreign countries, it is a lot harder to track down.”

 Tom Kellerman, the lead at another cybersecurity firm, Carbon Black, said because cyber thieves use fake email addresses and other, more sophisticated methods to cloak their true identities, building a successful case isn’t always easy.
 “Less than five percent of cyber crimes are prosecuted,” he estimated.
-“We are starting to see criminal organisations using artificial intelligence to bypass analytics and algorithms set up by Amazon to detect fraudulent activities.”
+“We are starting to see criminal organizations using artificial intelligence to bypass analytics and algorithms set up by Amazon to detect fraudulent activities.”

 Still, schemes involving requesting refunds or replacement merchandise barely cause a ripple for Amazon, which reported in July that it had pulled in $2.5 billion in profits for the second quarter of 2018—by far the best showing in company history.